 If your unit is incredibly dirty, there will be hard-to-scrape areas such as in between your or under your hotplates rings.
 Proper motivation and steady persistence will surely prove to work but in case you give up on details, just do your best and move forward.
 Worst-case scenario, consider new cooker to aide your cooking excellence, click here.
 It is usually Aga cleaners older than 20 years that will give you a hard time with cleaning.

 Once the cooker cools of, you should:

-- Take the scraper and carefully put a new blade into the end and securing it in place.
+- Take the scraper and carefully put a new blade into the end and secure it in place.

 - Remove the hotplate expansion rings from around the hotplates (lever up with a screwdriver if necessary) and remove the oven doors by lifting them straight up extremely carefully.
 Place the rings enamel-side up on a soft towel.

-- Make sure to vacuum or brush up after the work.
+- Vacuum or brush up after the work.
 There’s no point having a clean cooker if the rest of your kitchen is filthy!
 Check our guide to help you clean your kitchen cabinets neat and easy.

 - Take your sponge scourer and get plenty of warm water on it.
 Use it to pick up your oven cleaning paste and spread it around the enamel surfaces of your range cooker.
 To stop your whole oven being drenched it’s best to clean each section individually.

 - Now take your wire wool and scrub the oven cleaning paste around the enamel parts of your range cooker.
 Some areas will need a less effort if it’s just burnt-on food but years’ old grease will need some more elbow grease!